grpc/grpc.github.io/docs/index.md

 	return &pb.HelloReply{Message: "Hello " + in.Name}, nil
 }
 </pre>
-<p>To return our response to the client and complete the call:
+To return our response to the client and complete the call:
 <ul>
 <li>We construct and populate a <code>HelloReply</code> response object with our exciting
 message, as specified in our interface definition.</li>